cazala/coin-hive-stratum/README.md

 * `proxy.listen(port [, host])`: launches the server listening on the specified port (and optionally a host).

+* `proxy.on(event, callback)`: specify a callback for an event, each event has information about the miner who triggered it.
+The types are:

+  * `open`: a new connection was open from a miner (ie. the miner connected to the proxy).

+  * `authed`: a miner has been authenticated on the pool.

+  * `close`: a connection from a miner was closed (ie. the miner disconnected from the proxy).

+  * `error`: an error ocurred.

+  * `job`: a new mining job was received from the pool.

+  * `found`: a hash meeting the pool's difficulty was found and will be sent to the pool.

+  * `accepted`: a hash that was sent to the pool was accepted.

 ## FAQ

 #### Can I use this programmatically?